da667/Autosnort3/readme.md

 These are the specs for the VM I used to test this script and build snort.
 As the name **Snort** implies, **this software is a hog**.
 And like with most software, the more resources it has available, the better it will perform.
 In particular, Snort 3 is multi-threaded now, so multiple CPU cores are *extremely* valuable.

-**OS Recommendations:** I used Ubuntu 20.04 to build and test this script, so its what I recommend using.
-If you want to use another Debian-based distro, be my guest. *However* that is entirely unsupported.
+**OS Recommendations:** This script has been tested on Ubuntu 20.04 and 18.04.
+If you want to use another Debian-based distro, be my guest. *However* that is entirely unsupported and untested.

 **Other Recommendations:**
 **This script *requires* an oinkcode to run.** If you don't know what that is, head to https://snort.org/users/sign_up and register an account.
 When you complete the registration process, log in and view your account information.
 That oinkcode needs to be copied to the `full_autosnort.conf` file